-- Does not support the growth of the automotive and advanced manufacturing cluster around the Nissan plant. - Does create the potential for rail freight and/or Metro connectivity, although long-term plans for the Leamside line are uncertain. - Requires an extensive reclamation of the spoil heaps on the site - the cost, viability and timing of which are unknown - Settlement separation function of the Green Belt can be maintained but creates a large "island" in the Green Belt. - No undue disturbance to residential amenity.

-- the Testos junction upgrade, which could help to better facilitate the IAMP project in this location. - Supports the growth of the automotive and advanced manufacturing sector currently focused around the Nissan plant and the Enterprise Zone - enables coherent development of a major economic asset for the region with Nissan at its heart. - Settlement separation function of the Green Belt can be maintained. - Opportunity to connect to the Leamside line or a future Metro extension corridor serving the west of Sunderland. - Need to consider potential impact on amenity of adjacent residential areas in Sunderland. - Opportunity to improve the environmental value of the River Don corridor.
+Does not support the growth of the automotive and advanced manufacturing cluster around the Nissan plant.
+Does create the potential for rail freight and/or Metro connectivity, although long-term plans for the Leamside line are uncertain.
+Requires an extensive reclamation of the spoil heaps on the site - the cost, viability and timing of which are unknown face • Su ma Ni de wi • Se ne Testos junction upgrade, which could help to better acilitate the IAMP project in this location. upports the growth of the automotive and advanced nanufacturing sector currently focused around the lissan plant and the Enterprise Zone - enables coherent evelopment of a major economic asset for the region v ith Nissan at its heart. ettlement separation function of the Green Belt can be naintained. • The project would not be of sufficient scale and coherence to enable it to compete for private investment with other European and worldwide locations.
+Settlement separation function of the Green Belt can be maintained.
+No undue disturbance to residential amenity.
+Settlement separation function of the Green Belt can be maintained but creates a large "island" in the Green Belt.
+No undue disturbance to residential amenity.
+M Su • Ne ad Opportunity to connect to the Leamside line or a future Metro extension corridor serving the west of underland.
+Need to consider potential impact on amenity of djacent residential areas in Sunderland.
+New poportunity to improve the environmental value of the iver Don corridor.